The year is 1985 and the place is Boston.

 - Recipe Overview: This recipe yields classic Jordan Marsh Blueberry Muffins, which are long renowned for their tender crumb, sweetness, and intense blueberry flavor.
 Moist and fluffy, these muffins are perfect for breakfast, brunch, or a delightful snack any time of the day.

 - Taste and Texture: In terms of taste, these muffins have a buttery flavor with hints of vanilla complemented by the blueberries.
-The texture is soft and airy, often described as cake-like, which comes courtesy of the combination of butter, eggs, and milk in the batter.
+The texture is soft and airy, often described as cake-like.
+This texture comes courtesy of the combination of butter, eggs, and milk in the batter.

 - Pairings: Coffee is the go-to, but they pair equally well with tea or a simple cold glass of milk.
 They also complement savory dishes like omelets or breakfast sandwiches - as would have been done in the original Jordan Marsh dinette.